 Academy Award-winning filmmaker Morgan Neville examines the life and legacy of Fred Rogers, the beloved host of the popular children’s TV show “Mister Rogers’ Neighborhood.”
 A portrait of a man whom we all think we know, this emotional and moving film takes us beyond the zip-up cardigans and the land of make-believe, and into the heart of a creative genius who inspired generations of children with compassion and limitless imagination.
-In theaters June 8, 2018.
+In select theaters June 8, 2018.

 We live in the most cluttered media marketplace in history, with audiences more fragmented than ever, and conventional approaches falling short of expectations.
 How, then, will the best stories reach the most audiences?
 Aspiration Entertainment produces marketing and distribution solutions that blend insider experience with outsider innovation.
 We have a long history of being different drummers for studios, networks, indies, causes, and family brands.
 And we are just getting started.

 For over twenty years, the Aspiration team has defined and redefined the industries of music, politics, media, entertainment, non-profits, and the arts through an unconventional approach to ideas, imagination, and impact.
 During the past ten years Aspiration has brought this “different” approach to more than 150 film and television campaigns across major studios, networks, award-winning indie filmmakers, and media brands.

 Aspiration provides an entirely unique approach to: